SpaceX, Blue Origin to launch within minutes of each other Tuesday

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.

-Discuss: SpaceX, Blue Origin postpone rocket launches within minutes of each other
+Discuss: SpaceX, Blue Origin scrub rocket launches, eye Wednesday to try again

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.